DDI-Talent/python-shiny-app-template/README.md

 1. On your `python-report-2025` repository screen click on `Settings`
 2. In the left-hand column, click `Secrets and variables` -> `Actions`
 3. You probably will end on a page like this but with your username `https://github.com/B123456/python-report-2025/settings/secrets/actions`
-4. Click `New repository secret`.
+4. Click `New repository secret` button.

-You're going to add 3 secrets.
+You're going to add those secrets:

-- Name: `SHINY_ACCOUNT`: enter your Account name from shinyapps.io in the Secret field (this should be your *EXAM NUMBER*)
+- Name: `SHINY_ACCOUNT`: enter your Account name from shinyapps.io in the Secret field (this should be your **EXAM NUMBER**)
-- Name: `SHINY_SECRET`: copy the Secret from your Account -> Tokens section in shinyapps.io
+- Name: `SHINY_SECRET`: to get this, go to your shiny account tokens page [https://www.shinyapps.io/admin/#/tokens](https://www.shinyapps.io/admin/#/tokens) or in shinyapps.io go to Account -> Tokens
 - Name: `SHINY_TOKEN`: copy the Token from your Account -> Tokens section in shinyapps.io
 - Name: `SHINY_APP_NAME`: here type your app name. e.g. for course applied python, call it 'applied-python-dashboard'